 Tumors of germ cell origin account for approximately 95% of all testicular cancers.
 Germ cell tumors can be divided into two major categories: seminoma and non-seminomatous germ cell tumors.
 Non-seminomatous tumors may occur as pure (a single histological type) or mixed tumors.
 Tumors containing both seminomatous and non-seminomatous components are regarded as mixed non-seminomatous germ cell tumors.

-Seminomas account for approximately 45% of all germ cell tumors and are characterized by evenly spaced and relatively large uniform tumor cells with distinct cell borders.
+Seminomas account for up to 50% of all germ cell tumors.
+They are characterized by evenly spaced and relatively large uniform tumor cells with distinct cell borders.
 Tumor cell nuclei are often centrally localized and show distinct nuclear membranes and one or two distinct nucleoli.
-The characteristic tumor stroma in seminoma is built up by a delicate fibrovascular network with thin collagenous septa containing variable amounts of small lymphocytes.
+The tumor stroma consists of a delicate fibrovascular network with thin collagenous septa containing variable amounts of small lymphocytes.

-The distinction between different tumor types and components within a testicular tumor is based on microscopical examination and in addition to morphology, immunohistochemistry provides important information.
-Commonly used antibodies for the differential diagnostics of these tumors include D2-40, OCT 3/4, hCG and AFP in addition to CD30 (TNFRSF8) and markers of intermediate filaments, e.g. cytokeratin (KRT) and vimentin (VIM).
+The distinction between different tumor types and components within a testicular tumor is based on microscopical examination and immunohistochemistry.
+Commonly used antibodies for the differential diagnostics of these tumors include D2-40, OCT 3/4, CD117, PLAP, SALL4, glypican 3, human chorionic gonadotropin (hCG), and alpha feto-protein (AFP) in addition to CD30 (TNFRSF8), and markers of intermediate filaments, e.g. cytokeratin (KRT) and vimentin (VIM).